 - A. A person seeking approval of a land division shall submit the following to the Community Development Department: - 1.
 A completed city application form signed by the owner of the property or an authorized agent.
 If the application form is signed by an authorized agent, it must be accompanied by a document signed by the property owner authorizing the agent to act for the owner in the land division process. - 2.
-A tentative plan containing the information identified in Section 14.48.010(C). - 3.
+An original tentative plan and 14 copies (3 copies if a minor replat or a partition). - 3.
 A narrative listing each applicable approval criterion or standard and an explanation as to how the criterion or standard is met. - 4.
 A vicinity map showing existing subdivisions and unsubdivided land ownerships adjacent to the proposed subdivision and showing how proposed streets and utilities will be extended to connect to existing streets and utilities and may be connected to future streets and utilities.

-5. Proposed deed restrictions, if any, in outline form.

-6. Approximate center line profiles with extensions for a reasonable distance beyond the limits of the proposed subdivision showing the finished grade of streets and the nature and extent of street construction.

-7. A plan for domestic water supply lines and related water service facilities.

-8. Proposals for sewage disposal, storm water drainage, and flood control, including profiles of proposed drainage ways.

-9. If lot areas are to be graded, a plan showing the nature of cuts and fills and information on the character of the soil.

-10. Where geologic hazards are known to exist on part or all of the property in question based on adopted maps of the City of Newport, a geologic hazard report is required and shall be provided in accordance with the requirements of Chapter 14.21.
-The report must clearly state what measures will be taken to safeguard against existing hazards.

-11. Written letters from public facilities (water, sewer, storm water, and streets) and utilities (electric and phone) identifying requirements for providing service to the land division.

-12 An application fee in an amount set by City Council resolution.

-13. A Trip Assessment Letter, if required by Chapter 14.43.

-14.A Traffic Impact Analysis, if required by Chapter 14.45.

-15.Other materials that the applicant believes relevant or that may be required by the city.

-B. The tentative plan of a land division shall be drawn such that the dimensions can be verified with the standard tick marks depicted on an Engineer's or Architects scale.
+- 5. Proposed deed restrictions, if any, in outline form. - 6.
+Approximate center line profiles with extensions for a reasonable distance beyond the limits of the proposed subdivision showing the finished grade of streets and the nature and extent of street construction. - 7.
+A plan for domestic water supply lines and related water service facilities. - 8.
+Proposals for sewage disposal, storm water drainage, and flood control, including profiles of proposed drainage ways. - 9.
+If lot areas are to be graded, a plan showing the nature of cuts and fills and information on the character of the soil. - 10.
+Where geologic hazards are known to exist on part or all of the property in question based on adopted maps of the City of Newport, a geologic hazard report is required and shall be provided in accordance with the requirements of Chapter 14.21.
+The report must clearly state what measures will be taken to safeguard against existing hazards. - 11.
+Written letters from public facilities (water, sewer, storm water, and streets) and utilities (electric and phone) identifying requirements for providing service to the land division. - 12 .An application fee in an amount set by City Council resolution. - 13.
+A Trip Assessment Letter, if required by Chapter 14.43. - 14.A Traffic Impact Analysis, if required by Chapter 14.45. - 15.Other materials that the applicant believes relevant or that may be required by the city. - B. The tentative plan of a land division shall be drawn on a sheet 18 by 24 inches in size or a multiple thereof at a scale of one inch equals 100 feet or, for areas over 100 acres, one inch equals 200 feet.